Master Instructor Certification Course (MICC)

 Note: It is certainly desired that your course be POST certified and a benefit to the law enforcement attendees, and we have worked at great lengths to ensure that it is, but there are never any guarantees that you will get it POST certified.
 Not having POST Certification does not relieve you from the above requirements, you must still present your course for you to be considered a graduate of the program.
 There are many MIDP/MICC students who have successfully presented their courses within their agencies and in other venues without POST certification.

-MICC Class 15 (2024-2025):
+MICC Class 15 (2024-2025) – Currently in Progress:

-Information Meeting: June 11, 2024, 10am-12pm via Zoom
+Program Orientation Meeting: June 11, 2024, 10am-12pm via Zoom

-Orientation & TNA Workshop: July 16-18, 2024
+Orientation & TNA Workshop: August 6-8, 2024

 Progress Workshop #1: September 9-11, 2024